Darth Vader: Lightsaber Color & Lore

-The lightsaber Darth Vader wields is one of the most menacingly iconic weapons in Star Wars.
-Darth Vader, with lightsaber in hand, is the ultimate image of Sith prowess, the red glow casting dark shadows as it glares off his helmet.
-We’re here to discuss Darth Vader’s lightsaber in detail, from its appearance to its history on screen.
+The lightsaber Darth Vader wields is one of the most menacingly iconic weapons in Star Wars history.
+Darth Vader, with his intimidating red lightsaber in hand, is the ultimate image of Sith prowess, the red glow casting dark shadows as it glares off his helmet.
+Below, we’ll explore Darth Vader’s lightsaber colors and saber hilt, even Darth Vader’s lightsaber dimensions, combat form, and major on-screen history worth noting from both canon and Legends.

-Technically, the first lightsaber Darth Vader carries is a blue one he used as a young Jedi named Anakin Skywalker.
-He went through several lightsabers during the course of his Jedi training until he eventually built his iconic Graflex lightsaber — the one with which he slaughters younglings and duels his former master, Obi-Wan Kenobi, on Mustafar after his turn to the Dark Side in Episode III.
+Technically, Darth Vader’s first lightsaber is a blue-bladed saber, the same one he used as a young Jedi named Anakin Skywalker.
+He went through several lightsabers during the course of his Jedi training until he eventually built his iconic Graflex lightsaber, the one with which he slaughters younglings and duels his former master, Obi-Wan Kenobi, on Mustafar after his turn to the Dark Side in Star Wars: Episode III— Revenge of the Sith.
 The same saber that Obi-Wan takes and later gives to Luke Skywalker, which eventually ends up in the hands of Rey.

 While that “elegant weapon” is undoubtedly important in Star Wars history, it’s not our focus here.
-We’re looking at Darth Vader’s lightsaber in all its Sith glory — the red one first seen in the original trilogy.
-Our focus is on the current canon, though the expanded universe Legends canon is fairly straightforward on this topic.
-Join us as we dive deep into the Holocron on Darth Vader’s lightsaber.
+We’re looking at Darth Vader’s lightsaber in all its Sith glory, the red one first seen in the original trilogy.
+Let’s examine how Vader forged his red blade, how long it is, where it appears, and what it reveals about the fallen Jedi once known as Anakin Skywalker.

 Darth Vader lightsaber